 The Ren lab (PI: Dejian Ren, Professor of Biology, contact: dren AT upenn.edu) is associated with the Department of Biology, University of Pennsylvania, and is located at Carolyn Lynch Research Building.
-The lab currently has two areas of research: 1) the excitability of the nervous system, and 2) physiology of intracellular organelles including lysosomes and endosomes.
+The lab currently has two areas of research: 1) neuronal excitability and its implication in intellectual disability, and 2) lysosomal biology and its role in neurodegenerative diseases.

 Excitability of the Brain